FMA350/FMA350.github.io/_posts/2024-03-18-easy-partial-functions.md

     cb = std::bind(&MyStruct::isZero, &s, std::placeholders::_1);
 ```

 What is happening?
 Bind is returning a function equivalent to isZero but with the first argument (MyStruct *this) set to the existing object.
 Afterwards, we use std::placeholds to indicate that the following argument remains as is.
-We are not going to fix it.
+We are not going to bind it.

 Voila', we fixed our callback.